 Conscious Entrepreneurs Make Business Decisions in Very Different Ways.

 From their views on product value, pricing, to their views on success in general, conscious entrepreneurs view the world from a different lens.
 Here are a few examples:

-Consciousness is an inner game, it’s the soul of the entrepreneur, the values with which they lead their business, as well as the original genesis of their business pursuits.
+Consciousness is an inner game.
+It’s the soul of the entrepreneur and the values with which they lead their business.
+It’s the original genesis of their business pursuits.

 Although there is nothing inherently wrong with starting a business just to make money, it rarely provides meaning and is frequently unfulfilling.
 Conscious entrepreneurs simply want both.
 Meaning and money.
 Purpose and profits.
 To serve as much as to sell.

 The genesis of a conscious business is usually based on the founder’s passion (I love doing this) or sometimes based on a market they want to serve.